open-starlab/Document/doc/source/RLearn_Modeling/Sports/Soccer/model.rst

 Framework
 ---------
 The data were then converted to the `SAR format <https://openstarlab.readthedocs.io/en/latest/Pre_Processing/Sports/Event_data/Data_Format/Football/UEID.html>`_ using the OpenSTARLab `Pre-Processing <https://github.com/open-starlab/PreProcessing>`_ package.
-Afterward, all models were trained with the OpenSTARLab Event package.
+Afterward, all models were trained with the OpenSTARLab RLearn package.
 For more details refer to our paper.

 .. code-block:: text